solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 > Make sure that `-grpc-port` (provided for plugin) and `-plugin-port` (provided for snap-mock) are the same.

-> `-send-kill` flag causes that both: plugin and snap-mock will complete execution after working.
+> `-send-kill` flag causes both, plugin and snap-mock, to complete with an execute.

 Output of snap-mock:
 ```